breylaude/trie-template/README.md

-#### SimpleTrieTemplate Class Template
+#### triemplate Class Template
 ##### Description:
-SimpleTrieTemplate\<K,T,S,Indexer,Modifier,Eraser\> : a template for a trie data structure that stores T values, aka mapped_types (that's right, multiple, in a forward_list) at a specific K value, ie key values, ie key_types, within the trie.
+treimplate\<K,T,S,Indexer,Modifier,Eraser\> : a template for a trie data structure that stores T values, aka mapped_types (that's right, multiple, in a forward_list) at a specific K value, ie key values, ie key_types, within the trie.
 The trie's nodes' all have S number of children.
 The trie can be navigated through either by iterators (ie in sequential order), or via the cooperation of the indexer and modifier classes (ie via a direct node sequence).

 ##### Member Variables:
 variable | description